Questions? Call (310) 455-8511

 What is considered a rural area?

-Rural areas include open country and places with a population of 10,000 or less and under certain conditions towns, cities, and outskirts with between 10,000 and 25,000 residents.
+Rural areas are determined by the USDA map on their website, please contact Danny Nassar – (512) 743-5512 – to understand the current map or income limits.
 While this is the basic rule, USDA is always adding new areas that qualify so always check to make sure because we have been surprised sometimes at properties that are eligible as well.

 How long do you have to live in a USDA loan home?